CoccoAndrea/automated-backup/docs/README.en.md

 #### `googledrive`

 - `backup_name`: base name of the full backup
+- `instance`: Google Drive instance name for handling multiple uploads (name of your choice)
 - `key_dir_drive`: ID of the destination folder on Google Drive.
 It's an alphanumeric code found in the drive link (e.g., https://drive.google.com/drive/folders/1WRdKfvjU2fUIkJ6XXXXXXXX-H7TxTd).
 Only the code "1WRdKfvjU2fUIkJ6XXXXXXXX-H7TxTd" should be provided.
 - `password_zip`: password for the ZIP file (optional but strongly recommended)
 - `delete_old_file_days`: delete files older than X days from Google Drive